SunfireWeb/snake-game/README.md

 Not currently mobile-friendly.

-Originally created in May 2015.
+Originally created in March 2015.
 Start/Pause functionality added May 2017.

 Planning to add global top 10 scoreboard - taking suggestions for doing so without setting up a database.